Vidvox/isf-docs/quickstart/index.md

 ```

 In this code, the result of each execution of the shader is stored in "bufferVariableNameA", which is then used in the next pass.
 The "blurAmount" variable specifies how much to mix between the new pixel and the old one.
 This technique is often used to create feedback style effects.

+Though not supported by all renderers, the optional `FLOAT` attribute can be included to create a 32-bit buffer.
+This will use up more memory but will store information more accurately between render passes.

+Further discussion can be found in the [ISF Primer chapter on persistent buffers](http://vidvox.github.io/isf/primer/7) including examples of creating feedback effects and a Conway's Game of Life in GLSL.

 ## Audio Waveforms and Audio FFT Data